rowdyware/vendure-google-cloud-run-starter/README.md

 This project uses `your-project` as example name, so make sure to ctrl+f all files for occurences of `your-project` when you're done with this guide.

-Go through the following files and replace any variables specific to your project:
+Go through the following files and replace `your-project` with env vars specific to your project:
 * All files in `.github/workflows`
-* `deploy.sh`
-* `build-docker.sh`

 ## Deployments